Skip Navigation

 maurie mcinnis

-Appointed in July 2020, President McInnis also oversees Stony Brook Medicine, Long Island’s premier academic medical center, which encompasses five health sciences schools, four hospitals, and 200 community-based healthcare settings.
+Maurie McInnis is the sixth president of Stony Brook University, an internationally recognized public research institution and center of academic excellence designated as a flagship university and ranked as the number one public university in New York State.
+Appointed in July 2020, President McInnis also oversees Stony Brook Medicine, Long Island’s premier academic medical center.
 She is a key player in furthering economic development on Long Island and in Stony Brook’s role as part of the management team of nearby Brookhaven National Laboratory, a U.S. Department of Energy facility.

 Advancing Access, Opportunities and Social Mobility For All Students

 To promote excellence through equity and diversity in STEM fields, President McInnis announced the Stony Brook Simons STEM Scholars Program in May 2022, supported by a $56.6 million gift from the Simons Foundation and the Simons Foundation International, to improve pathways to STEM careers and doctoral degrees for under-represented students.
+The inaugural cohort represents the top one percent of students nationally and is helping Stony Brook lead the next generation in scientific research while ensuring that the future of STEM research and education is inclusive, equitable, diverse, and collaborative.

 Achieving Financial Sustainability and Pursuing Bold Opportunities

 President McInnis initiated a university-wide Strategic Budget Initiative shortly after taking office in 2020 to enhance research, academic program development and opportunities in the health sciences while reducing administrative burdens and building new revenue sources.
-Notable resulting accomplishments to date include a 22-percent increase in research expenditures attributed to investments in additional support for research administration and new seed grant programs, human resources-focused technology and support services enhancements and improvements in graduate tuition revenue sharing.
+Notable resulting accomplishments to date include a 24-percent increase in research expenditures attributed to investments in additional support for research administration and new seed grant programs, human resources-focused technology and support services enhancements and improvements in graduate tuition revenue sharing.
 A results-oriented leader, President McInnis strategically moved the campus to a multi-year all-funds budgeting model to invest in strategic priorities and enable the university to identify areas for new revenue-increasing opportunities and new growth.

 A renowned cultural historian and author, President McInnis’ academic scholarship has focused on race, slavery, and power in the 19th century American South.
 She brings to Stony Brook her humanist values , among them her conviction that institutes of higher learning should use their expertise and influence to address major societal problems.
 As such, she is deeply committed to the mission of public research universities.